 • Keeping money spent on food within the local economy

-• Creating new jobs in the region
+• Creating new jobs and opportunities in the region

 • Diversifying the local economy and sustaining/reinvigorating the region’s agricultural heritage

 • Increasing the vitality of an existing neighborhood, helping attract reinvestment in and growth to these areas